Azure-Samples/LegacyDotNetAppMigrationWorkshop/HOL/07-app-to-container/Dockerfiles-for-AKS.md

 We need to host our application on IIS which means we need our runtime stage to use an image that has IIS 7 installed.
 In the below code, you'll noticed that we're using the most recent version of Windows Server Core that includes IIS.

-We noticed in the [inventory](#exercise-2-gather-information-for-source-apps) that our application runs on port 80.
+We also noticed in the [inventory](#exercise-2-gather-information-for-source-apps) that our application runs on port 80.
 In the 3rd line of the Dockerfile, you'll see that we've exposed port 80 of the container to make the application accessible.

 After we expose the port, we go on to enable the necessary features for running the application including Web-Server, .NET Framework 4.5 and HTTP tracing for debugging.
 We then configure the IIS server and add an entrypoint.